BookStackApp/website/content/docs/admin/email-webhooks.md

 ### Async Action Handling

-Actions like sending email or triggering webhooks are done synchronously by default within BookStack which can slow down page loading when those actions are triggered.
+Actions like sending email or triggering webhooks are performed synchronously by default which can slow down page loading when those actions are triggered.
 These actions can instead be processed asynchronously so they're handled in the background to prevent slowing down the request.
 This requires a config change and a queue worker process to handle these background jobs: